French implant boss jailed after missing bail payments

 The judicial source said he was jailed on Monday night.

-French authorities have been criticised for being slow to react to a case that has sown fear among tens of thousands of women around the world who have had the implants.
+French authorities have been criticised for being slow to react to a case that has sown fear among tens of thousands of women who have had the implants.

 French inspectors ordered them off the market in March 2010, due to concerns over their quality.

-Lawyers for women in France who have filed complaints over PIP implants welcomed the arrest and said there should be no escaping justice for the 72-year-old Mas, who has been quoted as deriding those suing him as being motivated only by money.
+Lawyers for women in France who have filed complaints over PIP implants welcomed the arrests and said there must be no escaping justice for the 72-year-old Mas, who has been quoted as deriding those suing him as being motivated only by money.

-PIP enjoyed years of success with international sales, but employees, and Mas himself, have admitted to concealing from certification agencies the fact they were using cheap, industrial silicone, not approved for medical use.

-Health authorities in France and elsewhere have stressed that PIP's products carry no proven link to cancer, but surgeons report that they have abnormally high rupture rates.
-Responses to the problem have varied among different foreign authorities.